The Best Travel Products for Babies and Toddlers

 Recommended: First Years on the Go & Hiccapop

-I never thought a travel high chair is a necessity, but let’s be real: not all restaurants have them.
-In fact, especially in Europe most do not.
+I never thought a travel high chair was a necessity, but let’s be real: not all restaurants have them.
+Especially in Europe most do not.

 If you’re renting an apartment or even a hotel you might want to eat inside.
 For babies under 12 months hiccapop booster because it’s so convenient.
 For older kids, First Years on the Go is the best as it fits every seat type.